Stylish, hard-working pickup with plenty of strength, fully updated in 2019

 - Short service intervals and warranty

 This is the third-generation Ford Ranger, a pickup that's designed to appeal to commercial and private buyers alike, being both tough and attractive.

-First introduced in 2011, the Ranger was updated with a new look inside and out in 2016 (as pictured here), and is set to receive a further facelift in 2019.
+First introduced in 2011, the Ranger was updated with a new look inside and out in 2016, and has now received a further facelift in 2019.

 Earlier models of Ranger were dependable workhorses that were praised for their overall capability and good dealership support.
 Rivals such as the Nissan Navara proved more refined and desirable, however.

 To revitalise the Ranger for this generation, Ford redesigned it from the ground up.
 The planning appears to have done the trick, as it's gone on to become the UK's bestselling pickup by some margin, despite increased levels of competition from the likes of the VW Amarok and Mercedes X-Class at the lifestyle end of the market and the continuing presence of tough trucks such as the Toyota Hilux, Mitsubishi L200 and Isuzu D-Max to tempt operators looking for a workhorse.

 In 2016, the Ford Ranger received a facelift, a new interior and an increase in standard specification, although the driveline and chassis remained relatively unchanged.

 The 2019 facelift for the Ford Ranger (pictured below) is a more comprehensive affair, at least from an engineering perspective.